Laurae2/R_Installation/README.md

 ## Getting Maximum Performance in R

-To get the maximum performance in R (+0 to 10%, depending on the library), please change the following:
+To get the maximum performance in R (+0 to 10%, depending on the library), please change the following in the file `/etc/x64/Makeconf`:

 ```
 CFLAGS = -O2 -Wall $(DEBUGFLAG) -std=gnu99 -mtune=generic